-At the beginning of the lunar year, Spring Festival is the most important holiday in China.
-No matter how far from home, it’s a long-held tradition for most Chinese to return home from work or study for family reunions on New Year's Eve and to celebrate the New Year together, which means a lot to the whole family.
+At the beginning of the lunar year, the Spring Festival is the most important holiday in China.
+No matter how far from home, it's a long-held tradition for most Chinese to return home from work or study for family reunions on New Year's Eve and to celebrate the New Year together, which means a lot to the whole family.

 The word "Chunyun" was first coined in the People's Daily newspaper, in 1980.

 Since China's reform and opening up in the late 1970s, with the relaxation of restrictions on the flow of people and increasing economic opportunities in big cities, especially on the east coast of China, more and more workers have chosen to leave their hometowns and go out to earn money.

-Therefore a very large number of people are employed from rural to urban areas, resulting in massive migration during the Spring Festival, which of course means heading back to their hometowns, often by train- high-speed train is the most popular means of transportation in China, which is fast and convenient and with a reasonable price.
+Therefore a very large number of people are employed from rural to urban areas, resulting in massive migration during the Spring Festival, which of course means heading back to their hometowns.
+The high-speed train is the most popular means of transportation in China, which is fast and convenient and at a reasonable price.
 These migrant workers have become the major passengers in the festive season.

-There are two week-long national holiday periods in China, Spring Festival and National Day (Oct.
+There are two week-long national holiday periods in China, the Spring Festival and National Day (Oct.
 1), during which many people choose to travel with families for pleasure or visit relatives and friends.

-On the other hand, as winter holiday goes on during the Spring Festival, college students throughout the country go back to their hometowns in the same period.
+On the other hand, as the winter holiday goes on during the Spring Festival, college students throughout the country go back to their hometowns in the same period.

-Transportation authorities are prepared for the travel rush, as hundreds of millions of Chinese return home or travel around the country, putting huge pressure on the transportation system.
+Transportation authorities are prepared for the Spring Festival travel rush, as hundreds of millions of Chinese return home or travel around the country, putting huge pressure on the transportation system.